 The nuclear deterrent triad is a cornerstone of modern strategic defense, representing a triad of capabilities designed to ensure a credible and survivable nuclear deterrent.
-This concept is rooted in the idea that a nation’s ability to threaten and retaliate with nuclear weapons must be robust enough to prevent adversaries from initiating a nuclear conflict.
+This concept is rooted in the idea that a nation’s ability to threaten and retaliate with nuclear weapons must be dependable enough to prevent adversaries from initiating a nuclear conflict.
 The triad is not just a collection of weapons systems but a strategic framework that integrates land-based, submarine-based, and air-based nuclear capabilities to create a layered and resilient deterrent.
 Understanding which groups constitute the nuclear deterrent triad is essential for grasping how nations balance power, security, and global stability in an era of nuclear-armed states.

 What Is the Nuclear Deterrent Triad?